-Food cravings are a common condition, earmarked by an extreme desire for a specific food or food type.
+Food cravings are a condition, earmarked by an extreme desire for a specific food or food type.
 An insatiable craving for tomatoes or tomato products is known as tomatophagia.

 Tomatophagia may sometimes be associated with nutritional deficiencies, especially in pregnant women.
 It may also occur in people with iron deficiency anemia, even though raw tomatoes are low in iron.